dterkanian/iNat-place-safari/backlog.md

   1. Mark observations complete on the page
   1. Optional cookie to save previously observed species (just taxon_id)
-  1. Instructions
+  1. Flag threatened taxa
-     1. With/without iNat
+  1. Use observation/histogram to get sense for when things are active instead of the dates of observations in a place
-     1. Encourage making iNat observations for something additional
+  1. Add prompt for observing something random
-  1. Kingdom config (currently just Plantae)